 - 2 x recent passport sized photos

 - Original certificates for your qualifications (GCSEs, A-Levels, NVQ, Degree or further education qualifications)

 After your interview you should hear back from us within a week to 10 days – the closer we get to the start of term the sooner we will try to get back to you so you have as much time to make your decision as possible.

 If you’ve been offered a place on the course you can accept your place in writing (email is fine) and secure your place with a £400 Registration fee.

-Once your Registration fee has been received you will receive a starter pack in the post with your full timetable and any information you need 3-4 weeks before you start with us in September or March.
+Once your Registration fee has been received you will receive a starter pack in the post with your full timetable and any information you need 3-4 weeks before you start with us in September.
 Applicants for the BSc Hons Acupuncture Course can now APPLY ONLINE.